 My own dog was a prolific lead puller.
 How did I train him to loose lead walk?

 To make you feel better my own dog was a prolific puller!!
 What do I mean by this?
 He pulled so hard he choked and made himself sick.
 Dogs who pull like this will damage their throats.
 I was his 4th owner by the time he was 1 year old.
-Lots of bad habits taught and pulling was a key one.
+Lots of bad habits were taught and pulling was a key one.
 It was embarrassing to have a dog like this and be a dog trainer.
 I stopped wearing my uniform when I took him out so I have been in your shoes.

 So being a professional dog trainer it must have been easy to turn my lead pulling dog into a loose lead walking dog?
 Sadly no it wasn’t.
 There are no quick fixes.
-However, when I started to look at the problem as my problem not Henry’s then I started to understand what the issues were.
+However, when I started to look at the problem as my problem, not Henry’s then I started to understand what the issues were.

 I realised we had a communication issue because to get him to do what I needed him to do I needed to open a line of communication we could both understand.
 Thankfully one concept I do understand and that will be key to getting you started.

 I put a plan in place and started the road of turning a dog who had been highly rewarded to pull on a lead to a dog who is about 95% there on a loose lead. it is about understanding what makes a particular dog tick and play to that.
-Henry is very ball driven so that soon became the driver and a key tool in changing is behaviour.
+Henry is very ball driven so that soon became the driver and a key tool in changing his behaviour.

 When I got Henry he was a lead puller, no recall, jumping up, demanding, suffers separation distress, doesn’t like travelling in a car.
 Basically one well messed up dog by the age of 1.
 We have worked hard on developing our relationship so that I control everything which is rewarding.
-This means I become an important person in his life and worth listening too.
-He is work in progress.
+This means I have become an important person in his life and worth listening to.
+He is a work in progress.
 Here is a recent video of him working in my training field doing some whistle and hand signal work.